How we work

 We recognise that being a good Treaty Partner goes beyond engagement, and involves us working to understand Māori expectations, recognise Māori rights and interests, enable active partnership and create opportunities for participation.

-We combine what we learn from Iwi/Māori and stakeholders with other research and data - from Aotearoa and internationally.
+We combine what we learn from Iwi/Māori and stakeholders with other research and data - from Aotearoa New Zealand and internationally.
 We analyse this using economic modelling, as well as other quantitative and qualitative methods.
 We will create different scenarios and investigate what is critical for getting us to our targets – for example, what technologies or actions could deliver the biggest difference.

 Testing our own thinking